lyndsherb/lyndsdotdev/posts/2023-10-13-design-tokens.md

   * Useful - allows me to define things in a single file and change them if I want to
   * Struggling with consistency - colours are CSS vars, layout is injected directly
   * For now, just while I figure out the positives and negatives of how they work, see how effective they might be on larger projects
   * Similar to Tailwind's config files, I guess?
-Something I want to explore
+Something I want to explore in the future